rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 3. Click the name of the instance for which you want to view or modify a backup schedule.

-   **Note:** On the instance details page, the schedule is displayed next to **Scheduled Backups**.
+   **Note:** On the instance details page, the schedule appears next to **Scheduled Backups**.

 4. To edit the schedule, click the **Edit** link.

 #### Delete a scheduled backup

+Use the following steps to delete a scheduled backup:

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).